 We evaluate our financial assets and liabilities subject to fair value measurements on a recurring basis to determine the appropriate level of classification for each reporting period.

-The fair value of the Term Loan due in 2023 (see Note 7) was determined to be $806.6 million at January 2, 2021.
+The fair value of the Term Loan due in 2028 (see Note 7) was determined to be $804.4 million as of July 3, 2021.
 These fair value estimates, determined to be Level 2, are subjective in nature and involve uncertainties and matters of judgment and therefore cannot be determined with precision.
 Changes in assumptions could significantly affect these estimates.

-The fair value of the interest rate cap agreements (see Note 7) was determined to be Level 2 and is included in other assets on the condensed consolidated balance sheets as of January 2, 2021 and October 3, 2020.
-Changes in fair value of the interest rate cap are recorded in other expenses in the condensed consolidated statement of operations.
+The fair value of the interest rate cap agreements (see Note 7) was determined to be Level 2 and is included in other assets on the condensed consolidated balance sheets as of October 3, 2020.
+Our interest rate cap agreements expired in; consequently, we had no interest rate cap agreements as of July 3, 2021.
+Changes in fair value of the interest rate cap are recorded in other expenses, net on our condensed consolidated statements of operations.

 The carrying amounts of cash and cash equivalents, accounts receivable, accounts payable and accrued expenses approximate fair value due to the short-term maturity of these instruments.

-There were no transfers between levels in the fair value hierarchy during the three months ended January 2, 2021 or during fiscal year 2020, respectively.
+There were no transfers between levels in the fair value hierarchy during the three and nine months ended July 3, 2021 and June 27, 2020, respectively.

 Our business is highly seasonal.
 In general, sales and earnings are highest during our fiscal third and fourth quarters, which include April through September and represent the peak months of swimming pool use.
 Sales are substantially lower during our fiscal first and second quarters.